-Before making an appointment you should check with friends and neighbors who own pets.
+Also, ask trusted friends, neighbors, and family members for recommendations.
 Find out who they use and why.
 It is a good idea to get several different opinions since no one person will be liked by everyone.
 You want to get a sampling of opinions.
 Once you have a shortlist, research those veterinarians online for their credentials and reviews.

 You might also want to ask about the clinic’s emergency policy and how they handle referrals to specialists and second opinions.